KXFN: History

-Having low advertising revenues, the station switched to a satellite-run Southern Gospel format as KSLG in November 1999.
+Having low advertising revenues, the station switched to a satellite-run southern gospel format as KSLG in November 1999.
 KSLG switched back to sports in 2004, initially carrying Sporting News Radio programming, and later switched to ESPN Radio.
 On December 3, 2007, KSLG switched affiliations from ESPN to Fox Sports Radio and rebranded as "Team 1380".

-On July 1, 2010, "Grand Slam Sports", owner of fellow St. Louis sports station KFNS, announced its intention to purchase KSLG pending FCC approval.
+On July 1, 2010, Grand Slam Sports, owner of fellow St. Louis sports station KFNS, announced its intention to purchase KSLG pending Federal Communications Commission (FCC) approval.
 It began managing the station immediately under a local marketing agreement.
-This resulted in the return of the syndicated "Jim Rome Show" to the St. Louis market after an absence of approximately a year.
-On June 20, 2012, KSLG changed its call sign to KXFN with the FN referring to "Fan," similar to now co-owned KFNS.
+This resulted in the return of the syndicated Jim Rome Show to the St. Louis market after an absence of approximately a year.
+On June 20, 2012, KSLG changed its call sign to KXFN with the FN referring to "Fan", similar to now co-owned KFNS.

 Citing increased competition and declining ratings, KXFN changed its format in May 2013 to a female-oriented talk format, branded as "1380 The Woman".
 Concurrently, KFNS switched to a male-focused hot talk/comedy format as "590 The Man".

 Less than ten months later, KXFN dropped its talk format to carry Yahoo!
 Sports Radio.
 On April 1, 2014, it assumed much of KFNS's hot talk format and airstaff as "1380 The X, Xtreme Talk Radio".
 KFNS itself reverted to sports, but retained the "Man" nickname.
 For several months, KFNS and KXFN staffers were publicly critical of station management.
 There was on-air sparring between hosts, and even a physical altercation between KFNS' morning host and the station manager (who subsequently resigned).

 On October 1, 2014, KXFN changed to a music/talk format with multiple styles of shows, offering music of different genres as well as comedy talk content.
 That lasted until the following March, when TalkSTL.com began leasing the airtime on KXFN, once again restoring the previous sports talk format.
-By that December, TalkSTL.com's parent company, Markel Radio Group, bought and began programming KFNS, which had fallen silent the previous November after "Grand Slam Sports" went into bankruptcy.
+By that December, TalkSTL.com's parent company, Markel Radio Group, bought and began programming KFNS, which had fallen silent the previous November after Grand Slam Sports went into bankruptcy.
 Markel then relaunched a new version of "590 The Fan", moving some of the staff and programming over from KXFN.
 After a brief simulcast on both stations, KXFN fell silent on December 19, 2015.

-On August 1, 2016, the Salem Media Group announced the $190,000 purchase of KXFN through "Grand Slam Sports" bankruptcy receiver Detalus Consulting, pairing it with the recently purchased and relaunched WSDZ.
+On August 1, 2016, the Salem Media Group announced the $190,000 purchase of KXFN through Grand Slam Sports bankruptcy receiver Detalus Consulting, pairing it with the recently purchased and relaunched WSDZ.
 Salem was able to secure FM translators for KXFN and WSDZ as part of the FCC's AM Revitalization Translator Waiver Period.